 Turner didn’t believe in this genetic determinism.
 Instead, he argued that Americans cut off their European roots when they were on the frontier.
 His thesis is simple: the experience of migration and westward expansion “produced the practicality, energy, and individualism that defines the American character.”
 The English families who boarded ships in London and came to America in 1620 ended up founding Boston, Jamestown, and New York City.
 In learning how to survive in this new environment, they no longer saw themselves as English but as Bostonians, Virginians, and New Yorkers.
 When some left and moved westward, their identities were reshaped again, each time through subsequent waves of migration.
 First were the explorers, then frontiersmen such as fur trappers, then land users such as cowboys, and finally settlers such as farmers who arrived to live on the land.

 As the frontier pushed westward, the country’s identity and values were forged on the “outer edge of the wave.”
 On the frontier, there’s no need for old, dysfunctional customs, established churches, or inherited titles.
 People learned how to survive by being fiercely independent and entrepreneurial.
-As Turner writes: “to the frontier, the American intellect owes its striking characteristics.
-That coarseness and strength combined with acuteness and acquisitiveness; that practical, inventive turn of mind […] that restless, nervous energy; that dominant individualism […] that buoyancy and exuberance which comes with freedom.”
+As Turner writes: “[T]o the frontier, the American intellect owes its striking characteristics.
+That coarseness and strength combined with acuteness and acquisitiveness; that practical, inventive turn of mind […] that restless, nervous energy; that dominant individualism […] that buoyancy and exuberance which comes with freedom[.]”
 From this, America could not help but form a polity around the values of liberty, equality, and rugged individualism.
 “The existence of an area of free land, its continuous recession, and the advance of American settlement westward, explain American development,” Turner wrote in his opening.

 Of course, there are some problems with Turner’s thesis.
 Turner saw the frontier as a whetstone for the American mind.
 His thesis implies an inevitable decline after the closing of the frontier, which never happened (the 20th century proved to be America’s most significant).
 Turner’s thesis is also too simplistic.
 If settlers shed their European identity so quickly and readily at the frontier, what stopped the frontier identity from breaking down again in the many subsequent waves of American development?
 Most strikingly, Turner glossed over Native American genocide — at some points, he seemingly celebrated it.
 In his opening, he describes the frontier as “the meeting point between savagery and civilization.”
 Echoing the ideas of Manifest Destiny, Turner saw the history of the American West as a triumphal narrative about how rugged white men brought civilization and democracy to open and free lands.
-In reality, westward expansion was often about violent conquest, not a peaceful settlement.
+In reality, westward expansion was often about violent conquest, not peaceful settlement.

 Turner’s reductiveness, revisionism, and ethnocentric biases have made him less popular in academic circles in recent years, but his cultural influence has been immense and remains today.
 Turner gave Americans a coherent narrative about their origin.
 In telling a story about how pilgrims shed their European lineage, he gave American exceptionalism a credible voice.
 He also made the frontiersman not just a character in the nation’s expansion, but a central figure in the formation of its identity.
-The quintessential American wasn’t the New Yorker financier or Bostonian merchant, but the Texan cowboy on the frontier.
+The quintessential American wasn’t the New York financier or Bostonian merchant, but the Texan cowboy on the frontier.

 As historian William Appleman Williams wrote, Turner’s ideas soon “rolled through the universities and into popular literature like a tidal wave.”
 Eight years after Turner presented his paper, he had nine book deals.
 By the time he passed away in 1932, an estimated sixty percent of American universities taught Turnerian courses.
 By elevating the cowboy as a national hero, he also helped jumpstart the Western genre.
 Nine years after Turner published his frontier thesis, Owen Wister published The Virginian, the first Western novel.
 The Virginian is about a tall, young ranch hand with a deep personality and an ongoing romance with a frail East Coast woman who’s not used to the Wild West.
 Being a virtuous character, this cowboy resists the temptation to run down his enemies, but is eventually forced into a climactic gun dual.

-Wister’s book set the template for the Western storyline, which has been endlessly repeated through books, films, and televisions shows.
+Wister’s book set the template for the Western storyline, which has been endlessly repeated through books, films, and television shows.
 Americans couldn’t get enough of this imaginary hero — simple in manner, righteous in character, trustworthy and gentle, but strong when necessary.
 Hollywood churned out hit after hit, each movie traveling along the same well-rutted road: Dodge City (1939), Red River (1948), Rio Grande (1950), Shane (1953), The Man Who Shot Liberty Valance (1962), and many more.
 For decades, Westerns were among the top ten highest-grossing films each year, outpacing any other genre.
 Americans still pine for this male archetype.
 In the fourth season of The Sopranos, Tony Soprano barks in the car: “What the fuck ever happened to Gary Cooper?
 Now there was an American.
 The strong, silent type.”

 This narrative about the Wild West proved untenable starting in the 1960s.
 With the countercultural protests, student movements, and racial tensions exploding into wild infernos across the country, many Americans began taking a more critical look at Hollywood’s depictions of ethnic minorities.
 This was especially true of films that are supposed to have some footing in history.
 During the Wounded Knee Occupation of 1973, some 200 Native Americans and followers of the American Indian Movement (AIM) forced white Americans to confront a much harsher reality about this country’s past.
 Public opinion polls revealed widespread support for Native Americans at the siege.
 That same year, Marlon Brando famously declined to accept his Oscar for his role in The Godfather, sending Sacheen Littlefeather to speak for him at the event instead.
 With the horrors of the Vietnam War playing out on television screens, many also became disillusioned with the idea of American exceptionalism.